TypeStrong/atom-typescript/CONTRIBUTING.md

 # TIP
-Before doing any meaningful work or even investigating [please create an issue for discussion](https://github.com/TypeStrong/atom-typescript/issues) so we don't have duplicate work and I don't step on your toes.
+Before doing any meaningful work or even investigating [please create an issue for discussion](https://github.com/TypeStrong/atom-typescript/issues) so we don't have duplicate work and we don't step on your toes.

-# Grunt Tasks
-## Building
-`grunt build`

-## Developing
-`grunt`

 ## Publishing
 `apm publish minor`